surgical-vision/Multicentre-Fetal-Biometry/README.md

 ## License

-- **Code:** Released under the [MIT License](./LICENSE-MIT).
+- **Code:** Released under the [MIT License](./LICENSE-MIT).](https://github.com/surgical-vision/Fetal-Biometry-Dataset/blob/main/LICENSE)
   Permission is granted to use, copy, modify, and distribute the software for any purpose with attribution.

 - **Data:** Released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](./LICENSE-CC-BY) license.
-  You may share and adapt the dataset provided that appropriate credit is given.
+  You may share and adapt the dataset, provided that appropriate credit is given.

 ---